rtCamp/Frappe-Manager/docs/guides/fmx.md

     The safest production deploy sequence:

-    1. Suspend workers - they stop accepting new jobs
+    1. Suspend workers: they stop accepting new jobs
     2. Wait for in-flight jobs to finish
     3. Run `bench migrate` (override with `--migrate-command`)
     4. Restart all services